-Qinghai QINGHAI PROVINCE is in a region of barren, desolate mountains and high deserts between the Gobi Desert and the Tibetan Plateau.
-Also regarded a Chinese Siberia, because so many political prisoners were sent here in the 1950s and 60s, it is so poor that plows are pulled by people instead of animals because there is not enough food to feed a donkey, a mule, an ox or a horse.
+Qinghai QINGHAI PROVINCE is in a region of barren, desolate mountains and high deserts located mostly on the Tibetan Plateau but also touching the Gobi Desert.
+Regarded as a Chinese Siberia in the 1950s and 60s when many political prisoners were sent there, it used to be so poor that plows were pulled by people instead of animals because there was not enough food to feed a donkey, a mule, an ox or a horse.
+Things are better now.

-The average altitude of Qinghai is above 4,500 meters and almost every inch is covered by brown mountains, brown deserts or brown grasslands.
-Water is so scarce that the people take baths and wash their faces in yak milk instead of water.
-The only locally-grown food is raised in crude greenhouse made from plastic stretched over a bamboo frame.
+Qinghai is a lot like Tibet.
+The average altitude is above 3,000 meters and almost every inch is covered by brown mountains, brown deserts or brown grasslands.
+Water is so scarce that some people take baths and wash their faces in yak milk instead of water.
+In many places the only locally-grown vegetables are raised in crude greenhouse made from plastic stretched over bamboo frames.

-Qinghai map Tibetan-Qinghai Plateau is the most extensive high plateau in the world.
-According to the Guinness Book of Records, it has an average altitude of 16,000 feet and covers 715,000 square miles (including areas outside of Tibet).
+Most of Qinghai sits on the Tibetan Plateau, the most extensive high plateau in the world.
+According to the Guinness Book of Records, it has an average altitude of 4,500 meters (14,800 feet) and covers 2,500,000 square kilometers (970,000 square miles), including areas outside of Tibet.
 Accounting for a forth of China's total land area, it also is the home of the world's highest lake, an unnamed 19,000-foot-high body of water---with a maximum length of 5 miles and a maximum width of 3 miles---and the highest named lake, 18,400-foot-high Burog Co, with a maximum length of 11 miles and a maximum width of 5 miles.

-The Tibetan plateau is bounded to the south by the Himalayas, to the west by the Karakoram, to the east by the Tangkula Mountains and to the north by the Kunlun and Nan Shan mountains and the Taklamakan Desert.
+The Tibetan plateau is 2,500 kilometers (1,600 miles) from east to west and 1,000 kilometers (620 miles) from north to south.
+It is bounded by the Himalayas, to the south, by the Karakoram range to the west, by the Tangkula Mountains to the east, and the Kunlun and Nan Shan mountains and the Taklamakan Desert to the north.
 Movement into the area has traditionally been made along mountain corridors.
 The most difficult obstacles were often at the lower elevations were mighty rivers created valleys with step slopes and cliffs.
 The upper elevations were often marked by plains and plateaus and relatively gentle slopes.